duchangyu/client-timeliner-view.and.data.api/README.md

       * [delete] : delete one selected task
       * [delete all] : delete all tasks
       * [choose task data] : load an existing task file on client (currently csv, or txt)
-      * [New Model]: load a new model
+      * [New Model]: load a new model. it allows the user to choose a local model and upload it to view service, and the webpage can display the new model.
+The user can work with Timeliner with the new model
       * [demo task] : load an existing task file on server.
 In this case, it is timelinerdata.txt in Content folder.
+It can only be useful for the demo model[gatehouse.nwd](https://github.com/Developer-Autodesk/client-timeliner-view.and.data.api/blob/master/gatehouse.nwd).
+If current model is different, the code will pop out an error message.
       * [play] : starts a simulation process.
 Currently, only 'construction' of task type is implemented
+      * [Pause]: pause a simulation process
+      * [End]:   stop a simulation process

 * Simulation uses 'end date' only
-* Simulation implements Construct type only
+* Simulation implements 'Construct' type only

 Please refer to the video [ADN-Viewer-Timeliner.mp4](https://github.com/Developer-Autodesk/client-timeliner-view.and.data.api/blob/master/ADN-Viewer-Timeliner.mp4) for a demo of the detailed workflow.